JGuzak/mechagrid_case/README.md

 ## Assembly

+It is recommended to read instructions all the way through before following along with your case assembly.

 *Make sure to test your mechatrellis board and driver before assembling with the case.
 Once the boards are assembled in the case, troubleshooting will require removing the mechatrellis boards from the case!*

-It is recommended to read instructions all the way through before following along with your case assembly.
+*Be careful when dry fitting case parts (perticularly the metal rods), go slow, use small taps with a soft headed mallet if necessisary.*

 <img src="images/8x16_caseless_powered.JPG" width=60%>